TheOdinProject/curriculum/ruby/basic_ruby/iteration.md

 * `redo` will let you restart the loop (without evaluating the condition on the first go-through), again usually with some condition
 * `retry` works on most loops (not `while` or `until`) similarly to `redo` but it *will* re-evaluate the condition before running through the loop again (hence *try* instead of *do*).
 * NOTE: Do NOT use `return` to exit a loop, since that will exit the whole method that contains it as well!

+**Nesting** loops occurs when one goes inside another, so you execute the entire inner loop for each iteration of the outer loop.
+You'll see those for "two-dimensional" problems, like searching through arrays within arrays, but if you find yourself nesting too often or too deeply, you probably need to reexamine how you've structured your solution overall.

+Here's an example that goes through the comments in a hypothetical blog and captures a preview from each of them.
+It uses some Rails methods to get the posts and comments then loops to tease out the previews:

+    def comment_previews
+      comment_previews = []
+      posts = Post.all              # array of all blog posts
+      posts.each do |post|
+        comments = post.comments    # array of that post's comments
+        comments.each do |comment|
+          comment_previews << comment[0..80]
+        end
+      end
+      comment_previews
+    end

 ### Additional Resources
 *Have you run across anything that's really helpful for learning this?
 Add it here!
 See our section on [How to Contribute](/contributing.md).*